Enforceable from March 2021 all Trucks with a gross weight over 12 tonnes will require a HGV Safety Permit to enter London.

 Indirect vision aids (known as Safe Systems) such as cameras, proximity sensors and audible warning alarms may be required to improve the view the driver has, to protect vulnerable road users including walkers and cyclists.

-From 26 October 2020, if you drive an HGV within Greater London without a valid permit you may receive a penalty charge notice (PCN) of up to £550.
+If you drive an HGV within Greater London without a valid permit you may receive a penalty charge notice (PCN) of up to £550.

 Vehicles with existing permits can have them revoked or suspended, if those vehicles are later found to be in breach of the permit terms.